Poudre Fire Authority

 Operations Division

 In many cases, the Operations Division cooperates with other agencies to provide services in these specialty areas.
-Some of our partners include Colorado Division of Fire Prevention and Control, Fort Collins Police Services, Larimer County Emergency Services, Larimer County Search and Rescue, UCHealth, and the United States Forest Service.
+Some of our partners include UCHealth, Colorado Division of Fire Prevention and Control, Fort Collins Police Services, Larimer County Emergency Services, Larimer County Search and Rescue, and the United States Forest Service.
 PFA also has many auto and mutual aid agreements with surrounding fire departments.

 PFA is also part of Colorado Task Force 1, which provides urban search and rescue functions for all types of natural and manmade disasters.
 Colorado Task Force 1 is one of many urban search and rescue groups located across the country.
 They are managed by the Federal Emergency Management Agency (FEMA) and can be deployed anywhere in the country, and around the world.
-The operations division also works with public affairs and education to provide educational opportunities for members of the community, to identify emerging community fire trends and to provide timely incident information to the community.

 Support Division